 1. Naan Preparation: The naan is prepared by kneading the dough, allowing it to rise, and then portioning it into balls.
 Each ball is rolled out into a round or oval shape and slapped onto the inner walls of a hot tandoor oven.
 The naan puffs up and takes on a slight char, making it tender and smoky.

 2. Chana Masala Cooking: Chana masala is prepared by sautéing onions, garlic, and ginger in oil until they become translucent.
 A blend of spices is added, followed by chopped tomatoes, and cooked until they form a rich, flavorful base.
 Cooked chickpeas are added, and the mixture is simmered until the flavors meld together.

 3. Serving: Naan Chanay is served hot, with the naan bread torn into pieces and used to scoop up the spicy chana masala.
 Accompaniments like onions, cilantro, and lemon add freshness and zing to the meal.

 Naan Chanay is more than just a breakfast; it’s a communal experience in Pakistan.
 People gather at street vendors, dhabas (roadside eateries), or in their homes to savor this hearty and flavorful dish.
 It’s a moment of connection and conversation, a way to start the day on a satisfying note.

 Naan Chanay represents the heart and soul of Pakistan’s breakfast culture.
-It’s a delightful fusion of flavors and textures, combining the smoky tenderness of naan bread with the spicy richness of chana masala.
-Whether enjoyed in a bustling street corner in Karachi or prepared with love in your own kitchen, Naan Chanay is an embodiment of Pakistan’s culinary heritage—a warm and inviting way to experience the essence of the country’s breakfast traditions.
+It’s a delightful fusion of flavors and textures, combining the smoky tenderness of naan bread with the spicy richness of Chana masala.
+Whether enjoyed on a bustling street corner in Karachi or prepared with love in your kitchen, Naan Chanay is an embodiment of Pakistan’s culinary heritage—a warm and inviting way to experience the essence of the country’s breakfast traditions.